hetu-script/hetu-script/README.md

 ## Introduction

-Hetu is a lightweight script language written in Dart for embedding in Flutter apps.
+Hetu is a lightweight script language purely written in Dart for embedding in Flutter apps.
+The main goal is to enable Flutter app have hotfix and scripting ability.

-It meant to be used as a scripting language like lua, however, it is made to communicate with classes & functions in Dart very easily.

 [中文介绍](https://github.com/hetu-script/hetu-script/blob/master/doc/zh_Hans/README_ZH.md)

+We did not choose to use another existing language to achieve the goal.
+Because we want to keep the language simple, and keep it away from interference of other language's complex implementation and their irrelative-to-Flutter eco-system, and make the debug process pain-free and remain in Dart realms.

+It takes very little time to bind almost anything in Dart/Flutter into Hetu and use almost exactly the same grammar to write your app.
+And to communicate with classes & functions in Dart is very easy.

 ## Quick start